intel/transfer-learning/notebooks/image_classification/tf_image_classification/README.md

 The notebook performs the following steps:
 1. Import dependencies and setup parameters
 1. Prepare the dataset
-1. Build the model
+1. Predict using the original model
-1. Fine tuning and evaluation
+1. Transfer Learning
-1. Export the model
+1. Evaluate the model
-1. Reload the model and make predictions
+1. Export the saved model

 ## Running the notebook